-ENERGY DRINKS
+ENERGY DRINKS / DRINK CONTAINTERS

-Students will not be permitted to possess or consume energy drinks, including but not limited to Red Bull, Monster, 5-Hour Energy, Full Throttle, Rockstar, and Hype Energy.
-Energy drinks are defined as beverages that contain large doses of caffeine, sugar, taurine, and other stimulants like ephedrine, guarana, and ginseng.
+Students will not be permitted to possess or consume energy drinks, including but not limited to Red Bull, Monster, 5-Hour Energy, Full Throttle, Rockstar, PRIME, Hype Energy, loaded teas, etc. Energy drinks are defined as beverages that contain large doses of caffeine, sugar, taurine, and other stimulants like ephedrine, guarana, and ginseng.